Helping you grow closer to God

 He doesn’t say, “Look, I’m going to die; I’m going to rise from the dead.
 We’re going to make this thing happen.”
 He said, “In the world you will have tribulation.”
 This is a promise.
 “But be of good cheer; I have overcome the world.”
 This is a promise – you don’t even have to complain!
 He said, “Look, I’m telling you in advance, it’s going to be hard, difficult.
 You got trouble coming.”

-to say – talk about a promise.
+The apostle Paul would go on to say – talk about a promise.
 2 Timothy 3:12 – he says, “For all of those who desire to live a godly life in Christ Jesus, you will be persecuted.”
 Well there’s a happy, gosh, thanks, Paul.
 “So, you mean if I really live it out, if…?”
 Yeah.

 But what happens to so many of us?
 You fly your flag, or you love someone, or you take a step of faith and you get a little flack: Oh, God, what’s wrong?
 Nothing!
 This was what happened to Paul.
 This was what happened to Jesus.
 This was what happened to Peter.
 This is what happens to all Christians.